braze-inc/braze-docs/_docs/_partners/channel_extensions/support/zendesk.md

 [Zendesk Support Suite](https://www.zendesk.com/support-suite/) (ZSS) offers businesses the ability to have natural conversations with their customers through omnichannel support, using email, web chat, voice or social messaging apps.
 ZSS values customer support through tracking and prioritising interactions, allowing businesses to have a unified historical view of the customer.
 Powerful tools such as a streamlined ticketing system allow businesses to reach out directly to customers with a personalised approach.

-Braze offers capacity for a bi-directional server-to-server integration, utilising webhooks to sync support ticket data between Braze and Zendesk.
+Braze offers capacity for a server-to-server integration, utilising webhooks to sync support ticket data between Braze and Zendesk.